Vesltverråtinden

 Vesltverråtinden is a mountain in Lesja Municipality in Innlandet county, Norway.
 The 1805 m tall mountain lies within Dovrefjell-Sunndalsfjella National Park, about 20 km north of the village of Lesja.
 The mountain Stortverråtinden immediately to the northeast of this mountain.
-The mountain is surrounded by several other mountains including Sjongshøi which is about 4.5 km to the southwest, Hatten which is about 9 km to the south, Mjogsjøhøi and Mjogsjøoksli which are about 9 km to the southeast, Svånåtindene which lies about 12 km to the east, Drugshøi which lies about 9 km to the northeast, Lågvasstinden which lies about 3 km to the north, and Høgtunga which is about 3.6 km to the west.
+The mountain is surrounded by several other mountains including Sjongshøi which is about 4.5 km to the southwest, Hatten which is about 9 km to the south, Mjogsjøhøe and Mjogsjøvike which are about 9 km to the southeast, Svånåtindene which lies about 12 km to the east, Drugshøe which lies about 9 km to the northeast, Lågvasstinden which lies about 3 km to the north, and Høgtunga which is about 3.6 km to the west.